All guides

 🖌️ Quick Tip

-Surveys are excellent tool for discovering the initial problem space and identifying what factors.
+Surveys are excellent tool for probing the initial problem space and identifying what factors.
 Considering following up with a qualitative study to gauge more whys and hows.

 What are the advantages of surveys?